maulikdave-fh/security/README.md

 #### Input validation
 Never trust user provided data or data coming from other apps / services.
 1. Input data validations on type, length, limits.
-2. Rate Limiting / Throttling
+2. Rate Limiting / Throttling - In microservices architecture, API gateway can be leveraged for this
 3. Schema based validations
 4. White-listing